How to Prepare for a Recession: 6 Steps You Can Take Now

 And if you have student loans, consider refinancing them through an online marketplace like Credible, where you can shop around for the best interest rates.
 That way, you can be confident the lower interest rate is worth the refinancing cost.

 6. Adjust Your 401(k) or Your Investment Portfolio

 When the last recession caused the stock market to plunge, Americans’ retirement savings took a beating.
 The nation’s 401(k)s and IRAs lost nearly $2.5 trillion in the last half of 2008 alone.

 Take a look at your own 401(k) account.
 Are you too heavily invested in stocks?
 Consider your age, too.
 If you’re nearing retirement, put more of those funds into bonds.

 Just don’t get carried away with that strategy.
 Before making any changes to your 401(k), keep in mind how many years you have until retirement.
 If you have decades of working ahead of you, keep your retirement funds in stocks so you don’t miss out on the market’s long-term growth.

 The upshot of all this: No one wants to see an economic downturn, but it’s inevitable that another one will come along.
 If you take these steps, you might be able to sail through the next recession in style.

-Mike Brassfield ([email protected]) is a senior writer at The Penny Hoarder.
-He’s still recovering from the last recession.
+Mike Brassfield ([email protected]) is a senior staff writer at The Penny Hoarder.